Skip to Content

 Diego Ribero was a Portuguese cartographer and explorer who worked most of his life in Spain.
 This antique map of Africa was part of the world map.

 The illustrations on this map are wonderful, small line drawings of animals and trees.
-Also, he has drawn some Spanish galleons along the coast.
-Considering the age of this map it seems surprisingly accurate.
+He has also drawn some Spanish galleons along the coast.
+Considering its age, this map seems surprisingly accurate.

 Dieog Ribero Map of Africa